Q: What is a Strider Bike?

-This model is a great first bike for 2-3 year old tots and budget minded shoppers.
+This model is a great first bike for children 18 months to 3 years in age and budget minded shoppers.
 Its super simple design features the core elements that make Strider the number one balance bike brand in the world, yet it is less expensive than our other models.

 Q: My friends told me to buy the Strider ST-3 or ST-4 model for my toddler, but I can't find it on your site.
 What should I buy?

-The Strider 12 Sport is the same bike that was known as the ST-4, only now it includes a bonus padded saddle and an XL seatpost to fit 3-5 year olds.
+The Strider 12 Sport is the same bike that was known as the ST-4, only now it includes an XL seatpost to fit 3-5 year olds.

 Q: What size should I get?

 A: Strider Bikes are available in 12", 16", and 20" models (number refers to wheel diameter in inches).

 Q: My child is less than 2 years old, can they really ride it?